amw720386/Spotidownloader/README.md

-# Spoti Download
+# SpotiDownload

-A VERY simplistic lightweight Spotify playlist downloader for your android device!
+A VERY simplistic lightweight [Spotify playlist downloader](https://github.com/amw720386/Spotidownloader/releases) for your android device!

 (This is a personal project for mostly personal use, if someone wants features please inquire in the issues tab)